2010 Japanese Regional Leagues: Tohoku promotion and relegation series

 To decide the promotion between the two divisions, the Division 2 winners played against each other in a two-legged series.
 Fuji Club 2003 defeated Scheinen Fukushima and gained direct promotion to Division 1, replacing the bottom-placed Cobaltore Onagawa, while Scheinen Fukushima faced the seventh placed team in Division 1 Shiogama Wiese in another two-legged series.
 Shiogama Wiese won the series 6–4 on aggregate (winning 5–1 away and losing 2–3 at home) and they remained in Division 1.

-Kanto
+Kantō

 Division 1

 2010 was the 44th season of Kanto League.
 The season started on April 4 and ended on August 1.

 It was contested by eight teams.
 YSCC Yokohama won the championship for the second consecutive year (third title overall).

 After the season, Club Dragons and AC Almaleza were relegated to the second division.
 Because of the relegation of Ryutsu Keizai University from Japan Football League, only the champions of Division 2, Toho Titanium, were promoted.